Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Introduction

-Recently, deep learning with neural networks has become a leading paradigm in machine learning, which is also employed to address complex problems in physics~\cite{biamonte2017quantum, iten2020discovering, flam2022learning}.
+Recently, deep learning with neural networks has become a leading paradigm in machine learning, and it is also used to address complex problems in physics~\cite{biamonte2017quantum, iten2020discovering, flam2022learning}.
 Neural ordinary differential equations (ODEs), a class of neural networks defined by continuous-time dynamics, have recently been introduced~\cite {chen2018neural,dupont2019augmented}.
-Since many physical systems are governed by differential equations, neural ODEs offer a natural framework for learning physical systems~\cite{choi2022learning,chen2022learning}.
-In our work, we introduce an Augmented Quantum Neural ODE (AQNODE) framework tailored to non-Markovian open quantum systems.
-Unlike conventional neural ODE models, AQNODE learns quantum trajectories and dissipative parameters from partial observations and incorporates interpretable, physically grounded latent representations.

-Designing appropriate control fields to steer the system towards a desired state is one of the main challenges in quantum system control [12].
-However, due to the unavoidable internal fluctuations and external disturbances, the interaction between a quantum system and its environment is usually only partially understood in practical laboratory settings.
-While many classical control strategies perform well under idealized conditions, their efficacy diminishes significantly when system characteristics vary or are unknown.
-Traditional open-loop methods (e.g., optimal control~\cite{PhysRevLett.118.150503} and Lyapunov-based quantum control~\cite{PhysRevA.86.022321}) rely heavily on complete knowledge of the system’s Hamiltonian and dissipative dynamics, making them less suitable for scenarios with incomplete information.
-To mitigate the effects of measurement backaction and real-time disturbances, feedback-based quantum control approaches have been developed, particularly those leveraging continuous weak measurements~\cite{PhysRevX.3.021008, PhysRevA.62.012307, ZHANG20171}.

-Building on this paradigm, we propose a hybrid framework that integrates learning and control through an Augmented Quantum Neural ODE (AQNODE) architecture.
-Reflecting experimental constraints, our model directly learns the time-dependent non-Markovian dissipation parameters and the quantum state trajectories from partial measurement data.
-Crucially, it incorporates closed-loop control methods, including proportional derivative (PD) and time-varying linear quadratic regulator (LQR) strategies, which modify the control fields in real time based on learned dynamics and feedback signals.
-The synergy between AQNODE-based modeling and physically grounded control results in a robust system capable of stabilizing quantum states under continuously varying and uncertain conditions.
-As a result, our method is both theoretically and experimentally relevant, offering a practical and interpretable solution for real-time quantum feedback control.
+Since many physical systems are governed by differential equations, neural ODEs offer a natural framework for learning physical systems~\cite{sholokhov2023physics,zakwan2023physically,van2025neural}.
+Consequently, a standard Neural ODE trained only on the observable Bloch-vector components could learn an effective trajectory map.
+However, the environmental influence would remain hidden inside the learned vector field.
+Such a model would not explicitly return the unknown parameters, which are important for interpreting the open-system dynamics and for designing feedback control. \cite{liang2021modeling,sholokhov2023physics}.
+This is precisely why augmentation is essential because in an open quantum system, the measured Bloch-vector trajectory is not determined only by the instantaneous state coordinates; it is also shaped by time-dependent dissipative processes generated by the environment.
+Therefore, it enlarges the learned state representation so that hidden dissipative variables can be inferred jointly with the observable quantum trajectory, thereby turning the problem from pure forecasting into simultaneous filtering and system identification in continuous time.